 194 kilometres in, the riders arrive atop the added Côte de la Vecquée.
 The average gradient is 5.2% with a summit at 520 metres.

 Following a long descent it’s time for the races centrepiece, La Redoute, a calf crusher with a maximum gradient of 22%.
 Attacks here often decide the outcome of the race.
 Next are Côte de Sprimont (290 metres, 6.3%) and Côte des Forges (300 metres, 6%).
-Still a good 30 kilometers to go now.
+Still a good 30 kilometres to go now.

 The short, steep Côte de la Roche aux Faucons (224 metres, max gradient 16%) makes its retuen and then it’s on to the energy sapping Saint-Nicolas (172 metres).
 Expect only a small selction still in contention at this point.